Palacio de Bellas Artes Mexico City

 The good thing about staying a hotel is you can tell the front desk where youare going and when you’ll be back.

-Get to know the staff at your hotel.
 Ask Questions.
 Where to eat, where to walk, is it safe at night?
 Read more about things you learn on the road while solo traveling here.

 Food tours, museums, and restaurants in every neighborhood, be sure to choose a place to stay, well located, and not far from what you want to do.